iliapopov17/BI-Workshop-Projects/Project_07/README.md

 Using the `DADA2` v1.30.0 pipeline, chimeric sequences within the V5 16S regions were filtered out.
 These regions are particularly informative for profiling oral metagenomes, as they are consistently present across metadata samples.
 Remarkably, over 90% of reads in each sample successfully passed all filters and were confirmed as non-chimeric.

-_Table 1.
-Basic statistics of initial sequencing reads and their statistics after their trimming and filtering._

 |Sample-id|Initial reads|Filtered reads|Passed filter, %|Denoised|Non-chimeric|Input non-chimeric, %|
 |---------|-------------|--------------|----------------|--------|------------|---------------------|
 |S10-V5-Q-B61-calc|5957|5695|95.60|5575|5559|93.32|